pmgautam/pmgautam.com/README.md

-Blog by Pramesh Gautam on topics related Machine Learning.
+Blog dedicated to contents on Machine Learning.
+You visit the blog [here](http://pmgautam.com/).

 This blog is built using [Quarto](https://quarto.org/)